NexTechArchitect/Sentinel-DAO/README.md

 Sentinel DAO approaches governance as "Critical Infrastructure Engineering."
 It addresses specific failure modes observed in earlier DAO generations:

 * **No Implicit Power:** The architecture follows a strict separation of concerns.
-No contract possesses implicit power over another, and no privileged role (including Admins) can bypass the Timelock.
+No contract possesses implicit power over another, and no privileged role (including Admins) can bypass the `Timelock`.
-* **Enforced Delays:** All state-changing proposals execute exclusively through a Timelock.
-This creates a transparent delay window, ensuring no governance decision is applied instantly, giving stakeholders time to react.
+* **Enforced Delays:** All state-changing proposals execute exclusively through a `Timelock`, ensuring a transparent delay window before execution.
-* **Governance as an OS:** The system is designed to be the "Operating System" for an organization.
-Modules (like Voting Strategies or Yield Engines) can be swapped or upgraded without migrating the underlying asset-holding contracts.
+* **Governance as an OS:** Modules such as Voting Strategies, Treasury Logic, and Yield Engines can be upgraded independently without changing the core asset contracts.

 ---